 - Research visits and exchanges

-- Summer School in Arctic Health this summer (August 7-25, 2017) at the University of Copenhagen
+- Summer School on Arctic Health, August 2017 at the University of Copenhagen